 The pressure control elbow assembly is a direct operated, normally closed, fuel pressure control and shutoff valve.
-Application of 25-33 psig air pressure (bias) greater than the maximum desired fuel pressure through the air pressure connector overrides the piston spring and, opposed by remote sensed fuel pressure, holds the piston in the positions required to maintain the desired regulated pressure at the remote sensed point throughout the ranges of all normal inlet pressure and fuel flow rates.
-Release of the air pressure, normally through a three-way deadman type valve, results in the spring force plus the fuel sense pressure causing the main piston to close.
-The main piston also closes whenever the downstream flow passages are blocked, causing the fuel sense pressure transmitted back from the remote sensed location to rise above the preset limits by 1.5 psi.
+Application of 25-33 psig air pressure (bias) greater than the maximum desired fuel pressure through the air reference connector overrides the piston spring and, opposed by remote sensed fuel pressure, holds the piston in the positions required to maintain the desired regulated pressure at the remote sensed point throughout the ranges of all normal inlet pressure and fuel flow rates.
+Release of the air reference pressure, normally through a three-way deadman type valve, causes the main piston to close.
+When downstream flow passages become blocked an increased fuel sense pressure, in excess of the preset limits by 1.5 psi, will counter act the air reference pressure which will then cause the piston to close.
+This action helps reduce surge characteristics.